TUBAF-IfI-LiaScript/VL_EingebetteteSysteme/01_HistorischerUeberblick.md

 + Eingabe der Daten und Befehle über Lochkarten
 + Nutzerinterface:  Drucker, ein Kurvenplotter und eine Glocke
 + Zahlendarstellung: dezimale Festkommazahlen, pro Stelle ein Zahnrad
-+ Arbeits“speicher zwischen 1,6 und 20 kB (umstritten)
++ Arbeitsspeicher zwischen 1,6 und 20 kB (umstritten)

 _The result of my reflections has been that numbers containing more than thirty places of figures will not be required for a long time to come. _